Treats irregular heartbeat (arrhythmia). This medicine is a calcium channel blocker.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to verapamil.
-You should not receive this medicine if you have severe low blood pressure, heart disease such as congestive heart failure, shock, or certain heart problems.
-You should not receive this medicine if you are receiving beta blockers given through a needle placed in one of your veins.
+You should not receive this medicine if you have had an allergic reaction to verapamil, or if you are breastfeeding.
+You should not receive this medicine if you have severe low blood pressure or if you have certain heart problems.
+Ask your doctor what these heart problems are.
+You should not receive this medicine if you are also receiving an IV (intravenous) beta-blocker medicine, such as metoprolol or propranolol to lower blood pressure.